-Wherever you are in this important business decision, you need to take a few steps to end the relationship to make sure you cover your tracks and set your business up for continued success.
+There are key steps you need to take to end the relationship on good terms and set your business up for continued success.

 How to know if it truly is time to fire your marketing agency.